SHISME/vue3-at/README.md

 interface IVue3AtProps {
   /**
    * required
-   * key is 'at' character which when you input it will show the list,keyName is the property name of the list's item.
+   * key is 'at' character which when you input it will show the list,
+   * keyName is the property name of the list's item.
    */
   atMap:{ [at: string]: {list: any[];keyName: string;[]} };